Dewalt-arch/pimpmyi3/README.md

 #pimpmyi3.sh (initial README.md) - script is not yet live on github

-# Initial Release: Revision "Alpha"
+# Initial Release: Revision "BETA"

   This script is for a 1 shot 1 and done run to setup i3 window manager (i3-gaps actually) And all related base components to a fully functional